RTICWDT/college-scorecard/README.md

 We should say something about this project here.

 ## Installation
-This site is made with [Jekyll], which you can install with:
+This site is made with [Jekyll].
+Once you've got [Ruby] on your computer, you can run:

 ```sh
 gem install github-pages
 ```

-(Note: depending on how Ruby was installed on your computer, you may need to prefix the above command with `sudo`.)
+(Note: depending on how Ruby was installed, you may need to prefix the above command with `sudo`.)

 To start up the local server, run: